1. Powers of the Committee

 2. The Venue

-2.1 The time and date of availability of The Venue, will be notified on the web site at www.hwr.org.uk There will be construction work on site until Thursday evening.
+2.1 The time and date of availability of The Venue, will be notified on the web site at www.hwr.org.uk Some parts of the Venue will be closed until Thursday evening due to construction work.
 Any person entering or interfering with the construction areas may be given an Official Warning.

-2.2 We will endeavour to have the boat racks and landing stages available by 6pm on Wednesday 20th June.
+2.2 We will endeavour to have the boat racks and landing stages available by mid day of the Wednesday before the regatta.
 However, crews should not count on this and have trestles available in the trailer park if necessary.
 Boats should only be placed on racks designated for each boat type.

-2.3 All boats must be removed from the Regatta site no later than 9pm on Sunday 24th June.
+2.3 All boats must be removed from the Regatta site no later than 9pm on the Sunday of the Regatta.
 If any boats remain after this time they will be removed and all costs incurred will be charged to the appropriate club.

 3.1 No rower or sculler shall be eligible to compete at the Regatta for a club unless she is and has been a member of that club since 1st April and has registered this with the appropriate National Rowing Federation (e.g. British Rowing, Welsh Rowing, and Scottish Rowing) by this date.
 That club must have been established and continuously affiliated to an appropriate national federation for at least six months before the close of entries.